ycforward/omnibus_converter/README.md

 - The app uses Material Design 3 theming for a modern look and feel
 - Exchange rates are cached for 1 hour to optimize performance
 - UI/UX is iteratively improved based on user feedback and thorough testing
+- All converter types remember last-used units and value for user convenience
+- All changes are committed only after passing all tests